prometheus/docs/content/docs/guides/ssh-portforwarding.md

 Make sure you do not need any other ports for crucial access to your host.
 Your SSH may be configured to be on a non-standart port.
 You may be using a hosted service where access to port 80 or 443 may be indispensable.
 Do not lock out yourself!

+Do not allow incoming traffic on port 9090/tcp.
+This is the port prometheus uses and therefor the one we want to protect.

 ### 5.)
 Open tunnel to prometheus host